-Brokenstraw State Forest (Chautauqua #8) totals 951 acres and is located in the southwestern area of Chautauqua County in the towns of Harmony and Clymer, south of Panama.
-Brokenstraw State Forest provides opportunities formany informal outdoor recreational activities such as cross-country skiing, snowshoeing, hiking and hunting.
-It also serves as a source of raw material for New York's forest products industry which provides employment and income for many New Yorkers and provides for various habitats for many wildlife species such as deer, rabbit, grouse and turkey.
+The 951-acre Brokenstraw State Forest provides opportunities for many outdoor recreational activities such as cross-country skiing, snowshoeing, hiking and hunting.
+It also serves as a source of raw material for New York's forest products industry, which provides employment and income for many New Yorkers, and it provides various habitats for many wildlife species such as deer, rabbit, grouse and turkey.

 In the 1930s Brokenstraw State Forest was the site of many work projects carried out by the Civilian Conservation Corps (CCC).
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the depression.
 CCC projects included the construction of roads and the planting of thousands of pine and spruce trees in the abandoned agricultural land on the property.

-Brokenstraw State Forest is home to a variety of wildlife species, including white tail deer, ruffed grouse, raccoon, and turkey.
-Fox, mink, and bear are occasionally sighted.
-The abundance of different habitat types created by forestry management of the area make this an ideal area for wildlife sightings.
+Brokenstraw State Forest is home to a variety of wildlife species, including white-tailed deer, ruffed grouse, raccoon and turkey.
+Fox, mink and bear are occasionally sighted.
+The abundance of different habitat types created by forestry management makes this an ideal area for wildlife sightings.
 The forest also hosts a variety of songbirds that can be found especially in heavily harvested areas where there is thick seedling-sapling cover.